Kyleg142/localsage/README.md

 *Output for attaching a file and purging it.*

 ## Under the Hood 🛠️
 At its core, Local Sage uses the **Rich** library combined with a custom math sanitizer to render live Markdown and readable in-line math.
 Chunk processing is frame-synchronized to the refresh rate of a rich.live display, meaning that the entire rendering process occurs on a customizable interval.
 Effectively a hand-rolled, lightweight, synchronized rendering engine running right in your terminal.

 No flickering, no race conditions, and no coroutine overhead.
 Just a smooth flow of rendered output.

 You can adjust the refresh rate using the `!rate` command (30 FPS by default).

 ### Design Philosophy
-Local Sage doesn’t try to mimic a GUI inside your terminal. **It embraces the command line itself.** Clean text, live rendering, session-based dialogue, and a shell-like interactive prompt.
+Local Sage abides by a **CLI-first** design philosophy.
+Configuration, interaction, and workflow are all bound to the command line.
+No GUI mimicry and no hidden layers.

 ## Compatibility 🔩
 **Python 3.9** or later required.